 In 2016 the City and County of Napa jointly contracted with Corporation for Supportive Housing and National Alliance to End Homelessness to develop recommendations for re-designing the community's homeless system and increasing supportive housing opportunities.

-The Housing Authority of the City of Napa participates on the Napa County Continuum of Care (COC) Board which includes representatives from various non-profit service providers, Napa County Health and Human Services, Napa City Police Department representatives, and formerly homeless.
-The COC submits an annual application for funding to the Federal Housing and Urban Development Department (HUD) for funds to fill the needs for housing and supportive services for the homeless in Napa County.
+The Housing Authority of the City of Napa participates on the Napa County Continuum of Care (COC), which includes representatives from various non-profit service providers, Napa County Health and Human Services, Napa City Police Department, and formerly homeless.
+The COC submits an annual application for funding to the U.S. Department of Housing and Urban Development Department (HUD) to fill the needs for housing and supportive services for the homeless in Napa County.

-For more information about the COC, contact our office at 707-257-9254 or by email to Andrea Clark.
+For more information about the COC, contact our office at 707-257-9254 or by email to Jon Sakamoto.